-164 oxford big ideas humanities and social sciences 9 western australian curriculum
+162 oxford big ideas humanities 9 victorian curriculum

 The little pieces of Australia in every laptop

 Australia is one of the most mineral-rich countries in the world.
 All laptop computers, for example, contain zinc, lead, gold and titanium, and Australia is amongst the world leaders in the mining of all of these minerals.
 The rocks near the town of Mt Isa, for example, contain some of the richest deposits of lead and zinc found on Earth.
 Settled in the 1920s, the town is now home to over 22000 people - virtually all of whom rely on the town's mines for their employment and income.